 We do not have the relevant permissions from the Financial Conduct Authority (FCA) to give advice, so our team will not be able to help you make a decision, they will only be able to execute your instructions.

 If you’ve got some questions about the application process, have a look at our frequently asked questions and see if they can help.

 How do I apply?

 We need to speak to the customer(s) that wants to remain on the mortgage account, or is choosing to add another or remove a borrower.
-If that’s you, please contact us.
-We’re available Monday to Thursday 8.30am-6.30pm and Friday 8.30am-5.30pm.
+If that’s you, please get in touch.

 How long will it take for you to review my application and reach a final decision?

 Every application has its own unique circumstances and is assessed by one of our underwriters.
 Once we have received your fully completed application pack, with all the supporting information, we will work hard to provide you with a final decision as quickly as possible.
 However, as a change to the legal title is required, the work carried out by your solicitor can also have an impact on the timescales.

 Our team will explain the process to you and review your mortgage account and payment history.
 We will also ask you some questions about your current employment, other debts and credit history; if you are enquiring about adding a borrower to your mortgage, we will also need to understand their position too.
 Once those checks are successfully completed, we will send you the application pack.